jlauinger/go-unsafepointer-poc/race-slice/README.md

-# Code Flow Redirection POC
+# Slice Cast GC Race POC

 This proof of concept shows how a common, insecure casting pattern for slice types leads to a garbage collector (GC) race condition that causes a use-after-free vulnerability.